 For most of the school year, my family’s schedule goes something like this.
 Monday evenings are for dance class.
 Tuesday afternoons there’s soccer practice.
 Wednesday afternoons include piano lessons, then Thursday evenings have soccer practice or games.
 And Friday evenings don’t exactly have a designated extracurricular, but there is almost always something going on.

 Between picking my daughter up from school and getting her to whatever activity that day holds, there are still all the other things that must get done.
 Eating dinner.
 Doing homework.
 Practicing the piano.
 Learning the week’s spelling words.
 Various PTO meetings.
 Making sure she is eating a healthy snack after school.
 Filling out lunch forms.
 Signing this and that.
 Visiting family.
-And (somewhere in there) breathing.
+Not to mention all the emails, texts, and phone calls I’m working on as I travel from point A to B on repeat.

 Don’t even get me started on our weekends.

 But, in all honesty, my husband and I do this to ourselves; we know this.
-When we settle into bed to watch X-Files, realizing that we have barely laid eyes on each other, we know that our busy schedule is something we orchestrated, something we wanted for ourselves, for our daughter, and for her future.
+When we settle into bed to watch X-Files, both of us too tired to do more than grunt and scroll our phones next to each other, we know that our busy schedule is something we orchestrated, something we wanted for ourselves, for our daughter, and for her future.

 This, however, doesn’t come without a price.
 Where are we in all this?
 I sometimes wonder.
 Or, better yet, who are we in this overwhelming venture that is being a parent?